 Public goods are services and products that are given to consumers by the government.
 They come in two types – public goods and private goods.
 Public goods are described as non-excludable and non-rivalrous.

 Therefore, if a specific good is both non-excludable and non-rivalrous, it is considered a public good.
-This means that all people benefit equally from it and no one is denied access to it.
-Also, the consumption of the good by one person does not affect the supply available for consumption by another person.
+This means that all people benefit equally from it, and no one is denied access to it.
+Also, the consumption of the goods by one person does not affect the supply available for consumption by another person.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below: